bhanuc/dazer/README.md

 	EJS instead of Jade
 	No Api Examples
 	Only Facebook and Local Oauth integration
-	Currently No tests included
-	Currently No Emails service included

 ## Any Kind of help would be welcomed .
 Just Fork and create a pull request .